epfl-ada/ada-2024-project-databrewers/index.md

 Our findings reveal that preferences are not only shaped by individual tastes but are also influenced by external factors like weather and cultural trends.
 Brewers and marketers can use these insights to better align their offerings with consumer expectations.
 Through this analysis, we hope to contribute to a deeper understanding of the dynamic and evolving beer landscape, offering value to researchers, breweries, and beer lovers alike.

-- *⁠*Winter:** Rich, warm aromas of malt, caramel, chocolate and roast dominate.
+- **Winter:** Rich, warm aromas of malt, caramel, chocolate and roast dominate.
 High ABV beers are favored, along with fuller-bodied styles such as Stouts and Barleywines.
 Mouthfeel preferences tend towards creamy and smooth textures.
 Sweet flavors, including chocolate and caramel, are prominent.

-- *⁠*Spring**: Fruity aromas such as citrus and grapefruit appear alongside malty notes.
+- **Spring:** Fruity aromas such as citrus and grapefruit appear alongside malty notes.
 Low to medium-ABV beers gain in popularity, with lighter styles such as Pale Lager and Pale Ale highly rated.
 Refreshing mouthfeel descriptors such as thin and tart become common.
 Bright, fresh flavors dominate, reflecting the renewal of the season.

-- *⁠*Summer**: Herbal and floral aromas such as grassy and herbal are prevalent.
+- **Summer:** Herbal and floral aromas such as grassy and herbal are prevalent.
 Low ABV beers are most preferred, with lighter and fruitier styles such as IPA and Wild Beer performing best.
 Mouthfeel tends towards light and thin textures, complementing sharp and acidic flavors such as citrus and sour notes.

-- *⁠*Autumn**: Malt-based aromas resurface, with a mix of caramel and chocolate notes, while fruity notes decrease.
+- **Autumn:** Malt-based aromas resurface, with a mix of caramel and chocolate notes, while fruity notes decrease.
 Mid-to-high ABV beers gain traction, with rich and comforting styles such as Strong Pale Ale becoming more popular.
 Mouthfeel remains smooth but incorporates fuller-bodied textures.
 Flavors blend fruity and sweet profiles, reflecting the transitional nature of the season.

 Thank you for visiting our project website, and we hope our work inspires further exploration of this rich and flavorful topic!